Royce Hunt: 2023

 Hunt represented New Zealand Māori all stars team as starting prop, losing against the Australian Indigenous team, 28–24.

 In round 3 of the 2023 NRL season, Hunt was sent to the sin bin during Cronulla's 24–20 loss against Canberra for punching Corey Horsburgh.

 Following the match, Hunt spoke with the media and accused Horsburgh of hiding behind other players.
 Hunt went on to say “As Ricky Stuart would say, he's a weak-gutted dog, We'll get him next game, I have never seen a front-rower hide behind a halfback, You can't just hold me in and push me over and not expect anything.
 I was a bit upset about that".

 Hunt played a total of 20 games for Cronulla in the 2023 NRL season as Cronulla finished sixth on the table.
 Hunt played in the clubs 13–12 upset loss against the Sydney Roosters which ended their season.

 2024

 On 18 March, it was announced that Hunt would miss at least 2-4 weeks with a calf injury.

 On 3 September, Hunt was granted a release from his final year of his contract to join a three-year deal with the Wests Tigers for the 2025 season.

 2025

 In round 1 of the 2025 NRL season, Hunt made his club debut for the Wests Tigers against Newcastle.

 Hunt played 16 matches for the Wests Tigers in the 2025 NRL season as the club finished 13th on the table.

+2026

+Hunt was limited to just twelve matches for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.